vivekxparmar/vivekxparmar/README.md

 I'm an enthusiastic developer passionate about building dynamic web applications and exploring the world of artificial intelligence.
 With a strong foundation in data structures and algorithms, I love solving real-world problems through clean, scalable code.

-- 🔭 Currently working on: **Mental Wellness Tracker MERN App**
-- 🌱 Currently learning: **Advanced React, AI/ML frameworks**
-- 💡 Interested in: Web Development, Machine Learning, UI/UX Design
+- 💡 Interested in: Full Stack Development, Machine Learning, Artificial Intelligence
 - ⚡ Hard Fact: **Whether it is mathematics or life, it is always hard to face "Log" and "x"**

 ## Languages & Technologies